EPAM-JS-Competency-center/workshops/mach-workshops/commercetools-extension/workshop/content/_index.en.md

 +++
-title = "During this session, you will be creating Commercetools extensions and where they are used" chapter = true weight = 1
+title = "During this session, you will be creating Commercetools extensions and subscriptions to apply external tax percentage for a cart" chapter = true weight = 1
 +++